Synthetixio/synthetix-docs/content/integrations.md

 # Integrations

-Here is a list of Synthetix Integrations on and offchain.
+Here is a list of Synthetix Integrations both on and offchain.
 For projects wishing to integate with Synthetix please see the technical [Integration guide](/contracts/integration/)

 - **The Graph**: [The Graph](http://thegraph.com/) is a decentralised indexer and GraphQL query engine of blockchain events and function calls.
 Synthetix has a number of subgraphs tracking a number of events and key metrics within the system historically.
 For more information on how to query or subscribe to events in real time see [Historical Data](historical-data.md).
 - **UniSwap:** [Uniswap](https://uniswap.io/) is a decentralised exchange for exchanging ETH and ERC20 tokens.
 Synthetix integrates with it to deepen the Synthetix ecosystem's liquidity, and it acts as an on-ramp/off-ramp for the Synth market.
 Users who provide liquidity to the [ETH/sETH pool](https://uniswap.exchange/swap/0x42456D7084eacF4083f1140d3229471bbA2949A8) are provided with staking rewards as [part of the Synthetix protocol](https://sips.synthetix.io/sips/sip-8).
 This is discussed further [here](https://blog.synthetix.io/uniswap-seth-pool-incentives/), [here](https://blog.synthetix.io/snx-arbitrage-pool/), and [here](https://blog.synthetix.io/new-uniswap-seth-lp-reward-system/).